Why Transfer to W&J?

 With more than 60 programs to choose from you can build your own academic path at W&J, but academics are just the first step in making sure you’re ready for success.
 W&J provides professional readiness, as well as outstanding teaching, advising, mentoring, and ethical leadership development.
 You can count on our faculty to help you find internships that are right for you, many of them in the labs and offices of our supportive alumni.
-When you’re ready for the job hunt, our Center for Professional and Career Pathways team will step up to ensure your success.
+When you’re ready for the job hunt, our Center for Professional Pathways team will step up to ensure your success.

 Realize Your Full Potential